Free tests. Personality disorder, mental disorder: Ammon structural test How does it manifest itself?

 5. Negative emotionality: low self-esteem

-Having a low opinion of oneself and one's abilities; conviction of his own uselessness and that he is worthless, dislike for himself and a feeling of dissatisfaction with himself, the conviction that he is not capable of anything and cannot do anything well.
+Having a low opinion of yourself and your abilities; conviction of one's own uselessness and that one is worthless, self-dislike and a feeling of dissatisfaction with oneself, the conviction that one is not capable of anything and cannot do anything well.

 6. Negative emotionality: depression

-Frequent experience of decline/unhappiness/depression/hopelessness; difficulties in getting out of such states, the belief that loneliness leads to depression.
+Frequent experiences of decline/unhappiness/depression/hopelessness; difficulties in getting out of such states, the belief that loneliness leads to depression.

-Irritability, impulsivity; malevolence, rudeness, coldness, vicious, angry responses to minor insults and insults.
+Irritability, impulsiveness; unkindness, rudeness, unfriendlyness, spiteful, angry responses to minor insults and insults.

-Tendency to stinginess, cruelty and heartlessness; verbal, sexual or physical violence, humiliation of others, willing and conscious participation in acts of violence against persons and objects; active and open militancy or vindictiveness; domination and intimidation for the purpose of control.
+Tendency to stinginess, cruelty and heartlessness; verbal, sexual or physical violence, humiliation of others, willing and conscious participation in acts of violence against persons and objects; active and open belligerence or vindictiveness; dominance and intimidation for the purpose of control.

-Acting on the spur of the moment in response to immediate stimuli, without a plan and foreseeing results, difficulty in planning, inability to learn from experience.
+Acting on the spur of the moment in response to immediate stimuli, without a plan or anticipation of results, difficulty planning, inability to learn from experience.

 10 Schizotypy: predisposition to dissociation

-A tendency to experience an interruption in the flow of conscious experience; loss of time intervals (“loss of time”, for example, a person does not know how he ended up in this place); experience of what is happening around as strange or unreal.
+Tendency to experience interruption in the flow of conscious experience; loss of time intervals (“loss of time”, for example, a person does not know how he ended up in this place); experiencing what is happening around you as strange or unreal.

 Symptoms of Borderline Personality Disorder - American Psychiatric Association (DSM-IV)

 A personality disorder is diagnosed based on symptoms and a thorough psychological evaluation.
-To be diagnosed with borderline personality disorder, a person must meet the criteria outlined in the DSM.
-The DSM criteria note that people with borderline personality disorder have a pattern of unstable relationships, self-image and mood, and impulsive behavior.
+To be diagnosed with borderline personality disorder, a person must meet the criteria described in the DSM.
+DSM criteria note that people with borderline personality disorder have a pattern of unstable relationships, self-esteem and mood, as well as impulsive behavior.
 They usually begin in early adulthood.
-This guide is published by the American Psychiatric Association and is used by mental health professionals to diagnose mental conditions and by insurance companies to help reimburse treatment costs.
+These guidelines are published by the American Psychiatric Association and are used by mental health professionals to diagnose mental conditions and by insurance companies for reimbursement purposes.

-Borderline Personality Disorder is a deep pattern of unstable interpersonal relationships, self-esteem, and emotions, and is characterized by impulsivity that begins in early adulthood and is present in a variety of contexts.
-For diagnosis, it is necessary to highlight five or more signs from the following.
+Borderline personality disorder is a profound pattern of unstable interpersonal relationships, self-esteem, and emotional functioning, and is characterized by impulsivity that begins in early adulthood and is present in a variety of contexts.
+For diagnosis, five or more of the following symptoms must be identified.

 1. Desperate efforts to avoid real or imagined rejection.
-Note: (not including suicide or self-injurious acts - Criterion 5 addresses these).
+Note: (not including suicide or self-harm - these are covered in criterion 5).

-2. A pattern of unstable and intense interpersonal relationships characterized by an alternation of extremes - idealization and devaluation.
+2. A pattern of unstable and intense interpersonal relationships, characterized by alternating extremes - idealization and devaluation.

-3. Identity disorders - a clear and persistently unstable self-esteem and sense of self.
+3. Identity disorders - obvious and persistently unstable self-esteem and sense of self.

-5 Repetitive suicidal behavior, gestures, threats, boot-damaging actions.
+5 Repeated suicidal behavior, gestures, threats, self-harming actions.

 6. Emotional instability

-and due to marked mood reactivity (eg, intense episodic dysphoria, irritability, or anxiety, typically lasting several hours, and only rarely more than a few days).
+and due to marked mood reactivity (eg, intense episodic dysphoria, irritability, or anxiety, typically lasting several hours and only rarely lasting more than a few days).

 7. Chronic feeling of emptiness.

-8. Inappropriate, intense anger or difficulty managing anger (eg, frequent displays of character, persistent anger,
+8. Inappropriate, intense anger or difficulty managing anger (eg, frequent temper tantrums, constant anger,

 repeated physical collisions).

-Schizotypal disorder refers to a group of schizophrenia-like illnesses, including schizophrenia proper, schizotypal and other delusional disorders.
-Schizotypal personality disorder is similar in its manifestations to schizophrenia.
-Its symptoms include behavioral abnormalities, emotional inadequacy, eccentricity.
-Often there are obsessions, avoidance of communication, paranoid disorders.
+Schizotypal disorder refers to a group of schizophrenia-like diseases, including schizophrenia itself, schizotypal and other delusional disorders.
+Schizotypal disorder is somewhat similar in its manifestations to schizophrenia.
+Its symptoms include behavioral abnormalities, emotional inadequacy, and eccentricity.
+Obsessive ideas, avoidance of communication, and paranoid disorders are common.
 Delusional and hallucinatory episodes are possible.
-However, there are no clear signs of schizophrenia.
+However, there are no obvious signs of schizophrenia.

 The main difference between schizotypal disorder and schizophrenia is the predominance of positive symptoms.
-It is characterized by delusions, hallucinations, obsessions without the development of a personality defect.
-There are no such symptoms characteristic of schizophrenia as emotional flattening, decreased intelligence, and sociopathy.
+It is characterized by delusions, hallucinations, and obsessions without the development of a personality defect.
+There are no symptoms characteristic of schizophrenia, such as emotional flattening, decreased intelligence, and sociopathy.

 Diagnosis of schizotypal disorder

-To establish this diagnosis, a long-term (more than two years) presence of characteristic symptoms in the absence of a personality deficit is necessary.
-The diagnosis of schizophrenia must also be excluded.
-Information about the diseases of the next of kin can help in establishing a diagnosis - the presence of schizophrenia in them serves as confirmation of schizotypal disorder.
+To establish this diagnosis, a long-term (more than two years) presence of characteristic symptoms in the absence of personality deficit is necessary.
+The diagnosis of schizophrenia should also be excluded.
+Information about illnesses of close relatives can help in establishing a diagnosis - the presence of schizophrenia in them serves as confirmation of schizotypal disorder.

-It is important to avoid both overdiagnosis and underdiagnosis.
-The misdiagnosis of schizophrenia is especially dangerous.
-In this case, the patient will receive unreasonably intensive treatment, and when information is disseminated among acquaintances, social isolation, which contributes to the aggravation of symptoms.
+It is important to avoid both over- and under-diagnosis.
+An erroneous diagnosis of schizophrenia is especially dangerous.
+In this case, the patient will receive unreasonably intensive treatment, and, when information is disseminated among friends, social isolation, which contributes to the aggravation of symptoms.

 There are a number of methods that help clarify the diagnosis of schizotypal personality disorder.
-The SPQ (Schizotypal Personality Questionnarie) test is one of the easiest ways to do this.
+The SPQ (Schizotypal Personality Questionnaire) test is one of the easiest ways to do this.

-The test for schizotypal personality disorder includes 74 questions that cover 9 main features of this disease according to ICD-10.
-A score of more than 41 is considered a sign of schizotypal disorder.
-More than half of the respondents who exceeded the diagnostic level on the test were subsequently diagnosed with schizotypal disorder.
+The test for schizotypal personality disorder includes 74 questions that cover 9 main signs of this disease according to ICD-10.
+A score of more than 41 points is considered a sign of schizotypal disorder.
+More than half of respondents who exceeded the diagnostic level on the test were subsequently diagnosed with schizotypal disorder.

-There are also separate tests for diagnosing the level of psychotism by Eysenck, a scale for assessing general and social anhedonia, possible perceptual disturbances and a tendency to schizophrenia.
-However, only in SPQ all the signs of schizotypal disorder are brought together and presented in a form convenient for work.
+There are also separate tests for diagnosing the level of psychoticism authored by Eysenck, scales for assessing general and social anhedonia, possible disturbances of perception and a tendency to schizophrenia.
+However, only in the SPQ are all the signs of schizotypal disorder collected together and presented in an easy-to-use form.

 • impact ideas,